 - Federal Override of State/Tribal decision: if the federal permitting agency decides the state or tribal certification is not consistent with the new restrictive guidelines, the federal agency can override or reject the conditions.
 There is no requirement that states or tribes be given an opportunity to revise or correct any disputed conditions.

-- Applicability: Executive Order specified that EPA regs will be used as the template for other agencies.
+- Applicability: This EPA rulemaking will be used as the template for other federal agencies.

 - Connection to the Clean Water Rule: The new 401 rule would only allow states and tribes to review and place conditions on projects that discharge into “waters of the U.S.” Earlier this year, the Administration began a rulemaking process to narrow the definition of “waters of the U.S.” to exclude many wetlands and smaller streams that have historically been protected under the Act.
 If approved, these two rules in combination would eliminate state and tribal authority to protect waters and wetlands from development, removing them from the equation all together.